Ultrathin films of black phosphorus as suitable platforms for unambiguous observation of the orbital Hall effect: Results and Discussion

 \section{Results and Discussion}

 Figure \ref{fig:fig1}(d) shows the orbital Hall conductivities $\sigma^{L_z}_{xy}$ and $\sigma^{L_z}_{yx}$, calculated as functions of Fermi energy, for in-plane electric fields applied along the $\hat{y}$ and $\hat{x}$ directions, respectively.
-Both conductivities present a plateau inside the energy-band gap.
+Both conductivities present a plateaux inside the energy-band gap.
+These orbital Hall conductivity plateaux are robust against disorder due to the lack of a Fermi surface in this energy region \cite{liu2023dominance, DimitrovaVertex-PhysRevB.71.245327}.
 Phosphorene has been proposed to be a higher-order topological insulator \cite{HOTI-Phosphorene-PhysRevB.104.125302, HOTI-Phosphorene-PhysRevB.98.045125}, a type of topological state that was recently connected to the orbital Hall insulating phase \cite{Costa2023}.
 We note that $\sigma^{L_z}_{xy}$ is markedly different from $\sigma^{L_z}_{yx}$ inside and close to the energy-band gap, where they have opposite signs.
 This reflects the high anisotropy of the phosphorene lattice structure.
+The rectangular unit cell of phosphorene illustrated in Fig. \ref{fig:fig1}(a) indicates that $\hat{x}$ and $\hat{y}$ directions are not equivalent.
+This is confirmed by Figure \ref{fig:fig1}(c), which shows that the valence band dispersion relations along the $\Gamma$-X and $\Gamma$-Y directions are markedly different.
+Hence, the carrier group velocities, their effective masses, as well as the orbital current densities are expected to be different for electric fields applied along the $\hat{x}$ and $\hat{y}$ directions.
 The crystalline symmetry of phosphorene also ensures that in-plane electric fields can only induce transverse currents of angular momentum polarized along $\hat{z}$.
 This holds for both orbital and spin angular momentum currents, because they are subjected to essentially the same crystalline symmetry constraints \cite{H-Woo-Symmetry_PhysRevB.105.035142}.
 In a crystal with a given space group, the spin and orbital Berry curvatures must be invariant under all symmetry operations of the group.
 This means that if a given symmetry operation, such as rotation, mirror reflection, or spatial inversion, changes the sign of the spin or orbital Berry curvature, then the corresponding component of the spin or orbital Hall conductivity is forbidden by symmetry.
 The presence or absence of symmetries in the crystal structure can dictate which components of the Hall conductivity are allowed or forbidden (see Appendix A).